≈ 90 minutes · With intermission

 Darren plays on a bassoon made outside Peterborough by Bell Bassoons Ltd. When not hunched over his reed desk, he enjoys building his record collection, meandering walks in nature, numerous podcasts, and feeding his insatiable sweet tooth.

 A native of Fredericksburg, Virginia, Lauren Anker was recently appointed third horn of the National Arts Centre Orchestra.
-In 2021, she completed a master's at Rice University's Shepherd School of Music, studying with William VerMeulen.
-She holds degrees from Oberlin College and Conservatory in Horn performance and history, where she studied under former St. Louis Symphony principal horn Roland Pandolfi.
+In 2021, she completed a master’s at Rice University’s Shepherd School of Music, studying with William VerMeulen.
+She holds degrees from Oberlin College and Conservatory in horn performance and history, where she studied under former St. Louis Symphony Orchestra principal horn Roland Pandolfi.

-She first studied horn with Washington, D. C., area freelancer Jeremy Cucco.
-Other past teachers include James Nickel of the National Symphony Orchestra, former principal horn of Orchestre Symphonique de Montréal John Zirbel, and Andrew Bain of the Los Angeles Philharmonic.
+She first studied horn with Washington, D. C.–area freelancer Jeremy Cucco.
+Other past teachers include James Nickel of the National Symphony Orchestra, former principal horn of Orchestre symphonique de Montréal John Zirbel, and Andrew Bain of the Los Angeles Philharmonic.

 She enjoys biking across Ottawa and the surrounding area's fabulous bike path system and hopes to get a bit better at skating on the canal!